ArlinTawzer/CSCI2270_FinalProjectSortingAlgorithms/README.md

 This code should be able to compile and run on most operating systems used.

 # Group Members:
--Soham Shah,
+- Soham Shah,
--Dmytro Ryzhkov,
+- Dmytro Ryzhkov,
--Girish Ramkumar,
+- Girish Ramkumar,
--Arlin Tawzer,
+- Arlin Tawzer,

 # Contributors: